 The above example illustrates why secondary emotions are usually quite unproductive.
-Because they are based on learned beliefs (e.g., "I must not cry"), they mask true needs.
+Since they are based on learned Beliefs (e.g., "I mustn't cry"), they disguise the true Needs.
 This applies to your self-perception as well as to your external communication.

 When you are sad and basically long for closeness and comfort, the expression of secondary anger will cause you to push other people away.
-As a result, the unhappiness deepens.
+As a result, the Dissatisfaction.
 You get caught in a negative emotional vortex.

 The basic emotions in detail

 Let's take a closer look at the basic emotions.

 Fear is one of the most powerful emotions that can completely take over your thoughts and actions.
 It is an immediate reaction to a subjectively perceived threat.
 It is not uncommon for vulnerable people to develop Anxiety disorders.
 In this case, the emotion becomes a permanent condition.
 Nevertheless, fear is fundamentally something useful, as it warns us of potential dangers.

 Facial expression: Fear can be recognized by wide open eyes and a tucked in chin.

 Gestures: Hectic movements or rigidity can equally indicate Fear indicate.
 Other signs are restless hands that are constantly turned or clenched into fists.